Should I refinance my auto loan? Is it worth my time? Will it benefit me?

 Whether you are just looking for information on refinancing your car now or later, it is always in your favor if it is going to save you money.
 Do a little homework to check around for the lowest rate that you can achieve and you will be happy for the rest of your loan.

-Knowing how a refinance will work for you is something that we can help you with at Genisys Credit Union if you happen to have questions, or you are still unsure about the new service.
-Give us a call so that we can help guide you to financial excellence.
+Knowing if a refinance will work for you is something that we can help you with at Genisys Credit Union.
+If you happen to have questions, or you are still unsure about the new service, give us a call so that we can help guide you to financial excellence.

 © Genisys Credit Union and www.genisyscu.org, 2020.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Genisys Credit Union and www.genisyscu.org with appropriate and specific direction to the original content.